Trump Administration Executive Action Tracker

 DOGE workforce overhaul: Requires DOGE approval of any new federal hire.
 Directs federal agencies to immediately plan for “large-scale reductions in force” (exempting military, immigration enforcement, and some law enforcement).
 Threatens to weaken federal government’s ability to provide needed benefits and services and to enforce laws protecting the health, safety, and economic security of our communities.

 Bringing regulatory agencies under Trump’s control: Establishes a series of White House and OMB measures to control the policies and operations of the nation’s independent regulatory agencies to ensure consistency with President Trump’s priorities.
 Strips independent regulatory agencies of much of their independence from White House political control.
-Multiple lawsuits brought by the fired leaders of independent agencies who seek to be restored to their roles.

 NETWORK’s support for other litigation